Pylons/pyramid/docs/glossary.rst

      given the :term:`authentication` information in the request.

    authentication
-     The act of determining that the credentials a user presents during a particular request are "good".  :mod:`repoze.bfg` uses the :term:`authentication` data supplied by the upstream component as one input during :term:`authorization`.
-Authentication in
-     :mod:`repoze.bfg` is performed via an :term:`authentication
+     The act of determining that the credentials a user presents during a particular request are "good".
+Authentication in :mod:`repoze.bfg` is performed via an :term:`authentication
      policy`.